What is Plantar Fasciitis?

 Extrinsic factors include:

-– Standing on your feet for a large part of the day – such as is the case for Teachers and Factory Workers
+- Standing on your feet for a large part of the day

 - Wearing footwear that does not support the foot correctly

-How we can help with treatment?
+How we can help treat Plantar Fasciitis?

 Shockwave Therapy: This is an excellent treatment option for chronic or resistant cases and helps increase your healing capacity.
 This treatment works best alongside other treatments listed here.